Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 ### Materials to Prepare

 - Presentation slides on data publication, infrastructures, persistent identifiers.
-- Prepare notes and practice live demonstration of publishing a dataset to a demo repository (for example, Zenodo Sandbox, see Resource 18).
+- Prepare notes and practice live demonstration of publishing a dataset to a demo repository (for example, Zenodo Sandbox, see Resource&nbsp;18).
 - If available, learners should bring their own datasets for the discussion activity.
 If they do not have any datasets, the instructor should prepare some sample datasets that can be used by the learners.